Keeper-Security/keeper-vscode-extension/README.md

 - Check the Output panel for detailed error messages
 - Try reinstalling the extension

-#### 5. Secret Detection Not Working

-**Problem**: CodeLens doesn't appear for potential secrets

-**Solutions**:
-- Ensure the file is saved and recognized by VS Code
-- Check that the secret patterns match the detection rules
-- Reload the extension if detection stops working
-- Verify the file type is supported (.js, .ts, .env, etc.)

-#### 6. Secret References Not Resolving

-**Problem**: `keeper://` references don't resolve to actual values

-**Solutions**:
-- Ensure you're authenticated with Keeper Security
-- Verify the reference format is correct
-- Check that the referenced item exists in your vault
-- Ensure the field name matches exactly

 #### 7. Run Securely Command Issues

 **Problem**: Commands don't have access to injected secrets